In this article

-The range of your battery depends on several factors such as the size of the battery, the strength of the motor, the selected assistance level and the trail.
+The range of your battery depends on several factors such as its size, the strength of the motor, the selected assistance level and the trail.
 You can also extend the range of your e-bike by taking a number of factors into account during or before your ride.
-Cyclis lists five tips on energy-efficient cycling for you.
+Cyclis Bike Lease gives you in this article five tips on how to ride energy-efficiently with an e-bike!

 1. Don’t set your gear too high and pedal fast enough